How to Keep Damascus Steel from Rusting: Easy Care Tips

 1. Avoid Contact with Acidic Food: Tomatoes and citrus fruits both contain corrosive substances that are the enemy of Damascus steel.
 If you happen to touch them, high-tail it and clean your blade ASAP.

-1. Scheduled Inspections: Whether you use your Damascus steel daily or not, inspect it occasionally for rust or other wear.
+2. Scheduled Inspections: Whether you use your Damascus steel daily, inspect it occasionally for rust or other wear.

 Conclusion